aceto/aceto/README.md

 - `k`: Make the current stack "sticky", i.e. when popping from it the value is not removed, only copied.
 - `K`: Make the current stack unsticky again.
+- `U`: Reverse the current stack.
+- `q`: Pop an item and insert it at the bottom of the stack.
+- `Q`: Remove an item from the bottom of the stack and push it.
 - `X`: Exit the interpreter abruptly.
 - `x`: Pop a value and ignore it.